theaverageaudiophile/TRACE-Akshay-Edit/Design-Principles.md

+# Overview

+The following applies to the development of Trace.
+These should provide guidance to the ethos behind the platform.

 - Where possible, the full equation is to be written out, except where:
   - Empirical relationships exist / lookup tables are required; or
   - the full equation is difficult to read as an inline function.